90 day visa

 Regardless of what you hear from online forums or random strangers on Facebook, do not panic if your passport is stamped with a 90 day visa.

-The ED visa for students enrolled in a Thai course from a language school is a 90 day visa which can be extended up to 9 months or 15 months.
+The ED visa for students enrolled in a Thai course from a language school is a 90 DAY VISA which can be extended to a maximum of 9 months.
+Therefore, even if you enrol in a 15 month program, you are still required to apply for a new ED visa after 9 months to continue the remaining 6 months.

 Continue reading for more information about visa extensions.